 A recovery in a premises liability claim might be limited if the court that oversees a case deems the plaintiff to be partially responsible for their own injuries.
 Under Ohio Revised Code §2315.33, a plaintiff found partially liable for an accident may have their damage award proportionally reduced by their percentage of fault, and a plaintiff who was more than 50 percent at fault cannot recover compensation at all.

 Additionally, there is a filing deadline of two years on most hazardous property claims.
-Since waiting more than two years after their accident before filing suit can completely bar a civil plaintiff from recovery, it is recommended that anyone seeking to file a dangerous property suit to hire a nearby lawyer as soon as possible so they do not miss the filing deadline.
+Because waiting more than two years after their accident before filing suit in Chardon can completely bar a civil plaintiff from recovery, it is recommended that anyone seeking to file a dangerous property suit hire a lawyer as soon as possible so they do not miss the filing deadline.